Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Appendix

 \poisonlabel{Adaptive Blend}~\cite{qi2023revisiting}: This is a variation of the \poisonlabel{Adaptive Patch} attack, but instead of placing a patch on the top left corner of the image, the trigger is equivalent to the size of the image, but it is superimposed by blending it using an opacity $\alpha\in [0, 1]$.
 The authors use the same trick as before and partially occlude the trigger.
 We use $s=4$, an occlusion rate of $50\%$, and an opacity $\alpha=0.3$.
 This attack uses the same trick as the \poisonlabel{Adaptive Patch} attack to prevent latent separability.
 We also use a conservatism ratio of $0.5$ for this attack.

 \cleanlabel{AdvClean}~\cite{turner2018clean}: This attack assumes access to a similar \emph{base} model trained on the same task.
 For both CIFAR-10 and ImageNet, we use a base model provided by the torchvision package\footnote{\url{https://pytorch.org/vision/stable/models.html}} that has been trained on ImageNet and has a ResNet-18 architecture (the same architecture as the attacked model).
 To create a trigger, the attacker generates targeted adversarial examples using the base model against some class (we always use the target class 421 - \textit{banister}) using the Projected Gradient Descent (PGD) attack ~\cite{madry2018towards}.
-We iterate PGD for 4 steps using $\epsilon=\nicefrac{8}{255}$.
+We iterate PGD for four steps using $\epsilon=\nicefrac{8}{255}$.

-\cleanlabel{Refool}~\cite{liu2020reflection}: The idea behind this attack is to use naturally occurring phenomenons as the trigger pattern, such as reflections.
+\cleanlabel{Refool}~\cite{liu2020reflection}: This attack uses naturally occurring phenomenons as the trigger pattern, such as reflections.
 We attack the target class \textit{swing} and create the ghosting effect as implemented by the \texttt{trojanzoo} library~\cite{pang:2022:eurosp}.
-In our experiments, we find that using small values for the ghosting intensity does not lead to effective attacks.
-For this reason, we use larger values for creating the ghosting effect, specifically $\alpha=1$, which creates some blurry artifacts as illustrated in \Cref{fig:triggers}.
+Our experiments show that using small values for the ghosting intensity does not lead to effective attacks.
+For this reason, we use larger values to create the ghosting effect, specifically $\alpha=1$, which creates blurry artifacts as illustrated in \Cref{fig:triggers}.
 We verified that a non-poisoned model still correctly predicts a majority of these images, but note that our chosen hyper-parameters could make the generated samples more easily detectable during dataset sanitation.
 The authors do not present results on ImageNet.

 \cleanlabel{WaNet}~\cite{nguyen2021wanet}: This attack uses a warping effect on the image, which preserves the image's perceptual quality (as opposed to \cleanlabel{Refool}).
 We re-use the original implementation by the authors\footnote{\url{https://github.com/VinAIResearch/Warping-based_Backdoor_Attack-release}} but again have to use stronger perturbations as those proposed by the authors.
 We use about three times as much noise as the authors use in their paper.
 The authors do not show results on ImageNet.